 The estimate is based on AMSR-E sea ice concentration data on a 6.25 km grid derived using the ARTIST sea ice (ASI) algorithm (Spreen et al., 2008; Kaleschke et al., 2001).
-We used two different sea ice concentration data sets, one based on the reprocessed gridded level 3 AMSR-E brightness temperatures for the years 2003-2010 (ftp://ftp-projects.zmaw.de/seaice/AMSR-E_ASI_IceConc/), the other is based on near-real-time AMSR-E level 1b brightness temperatures.
-Because the level 3 data is available only with some delay the level 1 data are used for the most recent year.
+We used two different sea ice concentration data sets, one based on reprocessed gridded level 3 AMSR-E brightness temperatures for the years 2003-2011 (ftp://ftp-projects.zmaw.de/seaice/AMSR-E_ASI_IceConc/), the other is based on near-real-time AMSR-E level 1a raw observation data (see Figure 2).
+Since level 3 data are available only with some delay, level 1 data are used for near-real time processing.

-A five day median filter is applied on the data to reduce the atmospheric influence and coastal spillover effects (Kern et al., 2010; Maaß et al., 2010).
+A five day median filter is applied to the data to reduce the atmospheric influence and coastal spillover effects (Kern et al., 2010; Maaß et al., 2010).
 Thus, any dates given below are not exactly for the individual day but include the previous four days.

-To obtain an estimate we regress the ice area from the Arctic subregion shown in Figure 2 with the previous years and their September mean extents.
-As shown in Figure 2 the considered region contains the central Arctic and some of the Arctic marginal seas but excludes the multiyear sea ice region north of Greenland and the North Pole.
+To obtain an estimate we regress the ice area from the Arctic subregion shown in Figure 3 with the previous years and their September mean extents.
+As shown in Figure 3, the considered region contains the central Arctic and some of the Arctic marginal seas but excludes the multiyear sea ice region north of Greenland and the North Pole.
 To be able to regress the original AMSR-E sea ice area with the mean September sea ice extent two scalings are applied.
-First the 11-15 September five day median filtered sea ice area of the Arctic subregion for years 2003 to 2009 are regressed with the according mean September sea ice extent taken from NSIDC (Fetterer et al., 2002, updated 2009) (Figure 3).
-And second the near real time and reprocessed AMSR-E ice concentrations are scaled to each other to account for the small differences between the two datasets (Figure 4).
-Using these scalings the mean September sea ice extent is estimated from the current five day median sea ice area and the sea ice area of the same five day period of years 2003 to 2009 (Figure 1).
+First the 11-15 September five day median filtered sea ice area of the Arctic subregion for years 2003 to 2010 are regressed with the according mean September sea ice extent taken from NSIDC (Fetterer et al., 2002, updated 2009) (Figure 5).
+And second the near real time and reprocessed AMSR-E ice concentrations are scaled to each other to account for the small differences between the two datasets (Figure 6).
+Using these scalings the mean September sea ice extent is estimated from the current five day median sea ice area and the sea ice area of the same five day period of years 2003 to 2010 (Figure 1).